renaudcerrato/renaudcerrato.github.io/_drafts/2016-05-23-build-your-homemade-router-part2.md

 $ sudo apt-get install firehol
 ```

-Thanks to `firehol`, our routing configuration is as simple as:
+Thanks to `firehol`, our routing configuration could be as simple as:

 ```shell
 $ cat /etc/firehol/firehol.conf